RagadZiyada/Assignment_1/README.md

-\- review text fields such as `reviewText` were stored as strings
+- review text fields such as `reviewText` were stored as strings

-\- rating values such as `overall` were numeric
+- rating values such as `overall` were numeric

-\- entity identifiers such as `asin` and `reviewerID` were present
+- entity identifiers such as `asin` and `reviewerID` were present

-\- no major malformed data types appeared in the key columns
+- no major malformed data types appeared in the key columns

 Missing and empty values were also checked for important columns like `reviewText`, `overall`, `asin`, and `reviewerID`.

-\## Visualizations

-Two main visualizations were created:

-\### 1.
-Rating Distribution

-This plot shows how reviews are distributed across rating values.
-It matters because it helps identify possible class imbalance in the data.
-If one rating dominates, that could affect downstream modeling and evaluation.

-\### 2.
-Review Length Distribution

-This plot shows the distribution of review text length.
-It matters because very short reviews may contain weak signal, while longer reviews may provide richer information for text-based features.

-\## Sampled Dataset

-The original curated dataset is very large, so a sampled subset was created for the Azure ML pipeline.
-This smaller dataset makes feature engineering more practical while still preserving meaningful patterns in the data.

-The sampled dataset was written back to the Gold layer as:

-`features\_v1\_sampled`

-This allowed the original `features\_v1` dataset to remain unchanged.

-\## Azure ML Feature Engineering Pipeline
+## Azure ML Feature Engineering Pipeline